Columbus in Columbia County, Wisconsin — The American Midwest (Great Lakes)

 Erected by Columbus Historic Preservation Commission.

 Location.
-43° 20.329′ N, 89° 0.935′ W. Marker is in Columbus, Wisconsin, in Columbia County.
-Marker is at the intersection of West James Street (State Highway 16-60) and South Dickason Boulevard, on the right when traveling east on West James Street.
+43° 20.355′ N, 89° 0.943′ W. Marker is in Columbus, Wisconsin, in Columbia County.
+Marker is at the intersection of North Dickason Boulevard and West James Street (Wisconsin Highway 16-60), on the right when traveling south on North Dickason Boulevard.
 Touch for map.
-Marker is at or near this postal address: 159 W James St, Columbus WI 53925, United States of America.
+Marker is at or near this postal address: 105 N Dickason Blvd, Columbus WI 53925, United States of America.
 Touch for directions.